 The easiest way to keep your ears warm on a cold run is to use an ear muff or headband.
 These fit snug over your ears and keep the cool air out and the warm air in.
 View my favorite four ear muffs here.

 When it comes to cold weather, conserving body warmth is everything.
 You will lose most of your body heat through your head if you don't have a good way to lock it in.

 Some people like beanies and some runners like a full facial covering.
 If you opt for the beanie, continue to read on.
-If you prefer the full-face, here is our recommended list of face coverings.
+If you prefer the full-face, here is my recommended list of face coverings.

 This is where beanies are an amazing and functional choice to assist you on your run.
 There are plenty of options out there from some “high-performance” beanies to some more generic and reliable ones too.

 They will both work well, but ultimately it will be up to you to decide what will best suit your needs.
-We have included some of our favorite options with links so you can check them out for yourself.
+We have included some of my favorite options with links so you can check them out for yourself.